orjames/gameproject/readme.md

 I first found every time I used getElementById, querySelector, etc. and assigned these to a variable within the DOMContentLoaded event listener.
 This helped make the app more efficient.

-Next I went back to my code and was able to eliminate over 100 lines of reduntant code within the generate board function
+Next I went back to my code and was able to eliminate over 100 lines of reduntant code within the generate slots functions.
+I previously had an if statement saying if the random number generated fit within the game parameters assign it to slot values, the an else followed by a while loop which kept getting random numbers until it fit into the game parameters, and then it assigned it to slot values.
+I found that I could eliminate this these if and else statements altogether, and just assign the slot value after the random number followed by while loop.
+This was the end code.
+It could probably be more elegant instead of using a while loop, but this works and is fairly clean.

 ```javascript
 // makes two correct slots out of two slot spaces